 Today, the kitchen is headed up by Andrew Chan, a native of Somerset and graduate of Weston College, who took one of his first kitchen positions under the renowned Michael Caines.

 Before joining the team at Thornbury Castle, Andrew worked for Loch Fyne Restaurants, Cadbury House and Von Essen Hotels.
 During his time at Thornbury, he has won South West Chef of the Year (2013) and built a strong kitchen team, which was rewarded with two AA Rosettes in August 2016.

 Andrew and his team have built good relationships with local suppliers, meaning that the finest and freshest ingredients are used in our restaurants.

 You can be sure to get the best wine and food advice from our Food and Beverage team, who have a shared flair for customer service.
 They’re led by Brian Haddleton, an experienced passionate advocate for fine food and wine.
 His love affair with fine dining began at the Chateau Rhianfa in North Wales, and his experience of fine wines and champagne came from working for the Vineyard Group of Newbury.

 With four dining rooms, including an atmospheric Tudor Hall and Baron’s Sitting Room, the castle is perfect for private dining and celebrations.
 Dining in the dungeon is available from May-September and is suitable for parties of between six and eight people, with a minimum spend on drinks/wines of £300.
-We also cater for parties of two to four in the Summerhouse within our romantic Privy Gardens; available between May and September.
-To book, call 01454 281182.

 You're also welcome to join us each day from 12.30pm-4.30pm for an indulgent afternoon tea, featuring freshly made scones, pastries and finger sandwiches.